-The exams may be passed in total or in parts; sections passed will not require retaking.
-If the student does not pass a section(s), a second opportunity to take and pass the section(s) may be arranged at the discretion of the Comprehensive Examination Committee.
-If the student fails to pass all sections of the exam in two attempts, he/she will be dismissed from the ENDY program.
-The committee has additional discretion to recommend, under special circumstances, that the student be permitted to take the exam for a third (and final) time.
-If a student needs to retake any part of the exam, that will occur during the following semester (at the next earliest opportunity) and the student must pass those remaining portions of the exam before proceeding further in the ENDY program.
+If the student fails to pass all sections of the exam on the second opportunity, the committee has additional discretion to recommend, under very special circumstances, that the student be permitted to take the exam for a third (and final) time.
+If a student needs to retake the exam, that will occur during the following semester (at the next earliest opportunity) and the student must pass the entire exam before proceeding further in the ENDY program.

-If a student fails any portion(s) of the written comprehensive exam and declines an opportunity to retake the exam, the failing grade will stand and the student will be dismissed from the ENDY program.
+If a student fails any portion(s) of the written comprehensive exam and declines any opportunity to retake the exam, the failing grade will stand and the student will be dismissed from the ENDY program.